Lysak/Microsoft-Vista-TrueType-Fonts/README.md

 Microsoft’s ClearType fonts (Windows Vista Fonts)

-You can install using my own script for easily install Microsoft Vista TrueType Fonts (TTF).
+You can install using this script for easily install Microsoft Vista TrueType Fonts (TTF).

 This package installs the following fonts: